Starwave2006/Starwave2006/README.md

- 3. Recive a softwere development job in Nintendo.
+ 3. Recive a softwere development job at Nintendo.

  </details>